-Autoimmune diseases and digestive related problems (Chron’s disease, Celiac disease, Ulcerative Colitis, IBD, IBS, Lupus, Rheumatoid arthritis, Interstitial cystitis, Multiple Sclerosis,…) can be very dehabilitating and can take on your whole life.
-I think that eating a Paleo diet has the potential to cure a good part of those conditions that are quite new to us.
-However, for those dealing with problems like that, it might take more time and dedication to be successful and finally heal, but this dedication will pay off at least a thousand folds.
+Autoimmune diseases and digestive related problems (Crohn's disease, Celiac disease, ulcerative colitis, IBD, IBS, lupus, rheumatoid arthritis, interstitial cystitis, multiple sclerosis) can be very debilitating and can take over your whole life.
+We think that eating a Paleo diet has the potential to cure a good part of those conditions that are quite new to us.
+However, for those dealing with problems like that, it might take more time and dedication to be successful and finally heal, but this dedication will pay off at least a thousand-fold.

-Even though some more perseverance is involved on your part, I think that you’ll agree with me that if you’re dealing with any of those problems, you’d be willing to go through anything to regain your health and stamina.
+Even though some more perseverance is involved on your part, we think that you'll agree with us that if you're dealing with any of those problems, you'd be willing to go through anything to regain your health and stamina.

 I myself have been dealing with intestinal flora imbalances and leaky gut for a good while now and I've been able to learn lots of things about how to deal with it properly.
 For me, it has mostly been a journey of trial and error.